Johannes Angermuller

 Johannes Angermuller (born 1973) is a discourse researcher in linguistics and sociology.
 He is Professor at Open University.
-He is also affiliated to CEMS/EHESS in Paris and the Centre for Applied Linguistics at Warwick (UK).
-He mostly lives in London and Paris.

 Biography

 Angermuller grew up in Erlangen, a Franconian town in southern Germany.
 His parents are mathematicians but he became interested in questions of language when he discovered James Joyce.
-After time spent as a student at Duke University and St. Petersburg State University, he obtained a Master's degree in sociology, Eastern European history and American Studies from Erlangen-Nuremberg University.
+After time spent as a student at Duke University and St. Petersburg State University, he obtained a master's degree in sociology, Eastern European history and American Studies from Erlangen-Nuremberg University.
 At Duke he encountered Fred Jameson, who aroused his passion for (French) Theory.
 While doing his PhD, he began to live in Paris (France), where Dominique Maingueneau introduced him to discourse analysis.
 From 1999 to 2009, he was a lecturer of sociology at Magdeburg University in eastern Germany.
 In 2003, he finished a binational PhD in (linguistic) discourse analysis (University of East Paris) and sociology (University of Magdeburg).
 From 2009 to 2012, he taught as a Professor (W1) of the Sociology of Higher Education at Mainz University (Germany).
 In 2012, he was appointed (Research) Professor of Discourse at the Centre for Applied Linguistics at Warwick, near Coventry (UK).
 Warwick University is in Coventry, between London and Birmingham (UK).
 He also joined the Centre d'Etude des Mouvements Sociaux at Ecole des Hautes Etudes en Sciences Sociales in Paris.
 His name then lost the umlaut but older publications are still signed "Angermüller".
 He has been at Open University (Milton Keynes, UK) as Professor of Discourse, Languages and Applied Linguistics since 2019.
+He lives between London, Paris and Valencia.